 Photonics Engineering and Health Technology Research Group

-The Research Group conducts research into the use of light and pressure for sensing and characterisation of dynamic systems of industrial and biological origin.
+Our group conducts research into the use of light and pressure for sensing and characterisation of dynamic systems of industrial and biological origin.

 The group collaborate in biomedical engineering research projects and programmes with a number of national and international research groups and institutions.
-It has attained international recognition for its research in opto-physiological modelling to describe human physiological phenomena by effective capture of light trans-illuminating tissue, and non-contact vital signs monitoring, as referenced in NASA Future of Emergency Care (NASA/TM-2011-216145).
+It has attained international recognition for its research in opto-physiological modelling to describe human physiological phenomena by effective capture of light trans-illuminating tissue, and non-contact vital signs monitoring, as referenced in NASA Future of Emergency Care.